Automation Object Model Overview

 • Loads the required add-ins for a test or component

-UFT One 15.0.1 and later: You can skip this step if the script only opens existing tests or business components and run them.
-When opening a test or business component, UFT One dynamically loads its associated add-ins.
-For details, see the topic on working with add-ins in the UFT One Help Center.
+Versions 15.0.1 and later: You can skip this step if the script only opens existing tests or business components and run them.
+When opening a test or business component, its associated add-ins are dynamically loaded.
+For details, see the topic on working with add-ins in the OpenText Functional Testing Help Center.

 • Opens the test or component